opendatanz/nzgoal-se/markdown/gn2/01_getting-started.md

     * It’s a good practice to base your new developments on maintained existing code, however if the code is not well maintained and you find it still solves your problem you may want to consider maintaining it yourself as a derivative version.

- * In the case of an abandoned repository of code, try and at least contact the maintainer.
+ * In the case of an abandoned repository of code, try to contact the maintainer.

     * You may be able to adopt the original repository and become its new maintainer (or co-maintainer with others).
 This is preferable over "forking" the code (taking a copy of it and developing it in parallel).

     * The ideal is for improvements to end up in the original repository however sometimes you have no choice (for example if the code has been abandoned or not actively maintained).

 ### Where and how to publicly release your code?
 Part of the open source process involves putting your code online in an openly accessible way (not just a zip file on your agency website).
 You will want to ensure there is a process for others (and your own team) to contribute improvements to this code, raise issues and control the collaborative development process.
-Agencies should look to make use of existing code management tools wherever possible (NZGOAL-SE advocates for this) to enable others to find and reuse the code also to avoid the operational costs of running such an ICT system.
+Agencies should look to make use of existing code management tools wherever possible (NZGOAL-SE advocates for this) to enable others to find and reuse the code to avoid the operational costs of running such an ICT system.
 There are online repositories (both free and paid) as well as self-hosted options available (should you wish to operate your own code repository).

 Some of the available options include: